 Both parents feed their young with a regurgitated substance known as pigeon milk.
 Each feeding provides excellent nutrition for squabs, allowing them to grow rapidly.
 After the first few days, both mother and father begin to include insects in the diet of their young.

-It is rare to see young squabs since they remain in the nest for the initial two months of their life, fed and protected by their parents.
-By the time squabs reach two months of age, they are ready to leave the nest.
+It is rare to see young squabs since they remain in the nest for the initial two months, fed and protected by their parents.
+When squabs reach two months of age, they are ready to leave the nest.

 Since pigeons mate for life, they stop breeding once their partner dies.
-Pigeons can be found in cities such as Toronto as well as in all areas of the country, and they are comfortable around people.
+Pigeons can be found in cities such as Toronto and in all areas of the country, and they are comfortable around people.